Sarabande (collection): Runway show

 The runway show was staged on 6 October 2006 at the Cirque d'Hiver in Paris.
 McQueen typically worked with a consistent creative team for his shows.
 His longtime collaborator Katy England was responsible for overall styling.
 Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), took care of set design.
+Joseph Bennett returned for set design.
 Eugene Souleiman styled hair, while Charlotte Tilbury handled make-up.

 The soundtrack to the show comprised "Sarabande in Black", a new version of the fourth-movement sarabande from "Keyboard suite in D minor" by George Frideric Handel, which was featured in Barry Lyndon.
 "Sarabande in Black" was composed by Philip Sheppard.
 Compared to Handel's original, Sheppard's version is musically inverted and concludes with an instrumental arrangement of "Paint it Black" (1966) by The Rolling Stones.
 It was played live at the runway show by the Academy of St Martin in the Fields chamber orchestra, overlaid with the sound of Lancaster bombers.

 Styling for models was melancholy, with funeral veils and unnaturally white faces.
 The skin tone was created by mixing white pigment with foundation, which was then brushed onto the face and neck, leaving deliberate visible brushstrokes on the neck and collarbone.
 Hair appeared to be haphazardly pinned up, with wisps coming loose.
 Some had braids similar to those in the mother-and-child portrait Mexico City (1934) by Henri Cartier-Bresson.

 The set was designed to resemble an abandoned theatre, with the audience seated around the wood-floored circular stage in an in-the-round configuration.
 The orchestra was seated on the stage in two groups facing one another, wearing grey dresses and suits.
 A large glass chandelier hung at floor level between them, draped with fake cobwebs and torn chiffon to make it appear old and abandoned.

 I recall the expression on his face in 2006 when the orchestra played Handel's "Sarabande" as the last dress, made entirely of roses and not quite finished, sewn together at the very last minute, left a trail of loose flowers along the catwalk [...]
 It could have been a disaster; instead, it was a small miracle, backstage was full of ecstatic joy.